Ascotis selenaria: Distribution

 This species is distributed in Southern Europe from Spain and western Mediterranean through the Balkans, in Central Europe, in Eastern Europe up to the Ural mountains, Africa, Anatolia from the Caucasus Mountains up to Altai Mountains, Korea and Japan.
 It is also reported from India from Dehra Dun in the north and Coimbatore in the south.
+It has also been found once in Öland, Sweden in 2019 and a couple of times in Denmark after 2022, mostly on Bornholm.

 Habitat

 These moths prefer rocky slopes, bushy forest edges and sandy pine forests.